-However, some travellers may misunderstand what really is OK and not OK to do in this Dutch locale.
+Despite what many visitors may think is a place with relaxed laws, some travelers misunderstand what really is okay and not okay to do in this Dutch city.

-Amsterdam, known for its Red Light District planned to ban foreigners from its (in)famous "coffee shops", where you can order dope straight up or cloaked in a milkshake.
-Just as the new "locals only" laws came into effect there was a change of government.
+Amsterdam, known for its Red Light District, planned to ban foreigners from its famous 'coffee shops' where you can order dope straight up or cloaked in a milkshake.
+Just as the new "locals only" laws came into effect, there was a change of government.
 Although technically speaking you need a "weed pass" to purchase, the government has ordered that the police not enforce the law.

-Just watch out when you're in other parts of the Netheralnds, some local councils have gone ahead with the crackdown and have city by-laws which restrict sales to foreigners.
+Just watch out when you're in other parts of the Netherlands, some local councils have gone ahead with the crackdown, and have city by-laws which restrict the sale of weed to foreigners.

-Many people find Dutch cannabis to be stronger than forms sold in other countries in Europe and elsewhere so if you do partake, don't over-do it.
+Many people find Dutch cannabis to be stronger than what's sold in other countries in Europe and elsewhere, so if you do partake, don't over-do it.

 To be clear, all drugs in the Netherlands are illegal, but in the Red Light District of Amsterdam, it is not uncommon for drug dealers to approach you and offer more illicit substances.
 Even if it were sanctioned, there are reports that the drugs being pedalled are fake.
 If you are invited to check the quality of the drugs, you run the risk of being robbed.

 There are other substances available in "smartshops," such as so-called herbal ecstasy and magic mushrooms.
-The latter were banned nationwide in December 2008 after two tourists died from ingesting whatever the heck is in there!
+The latter were banned nationwide in December 2008 after two tourists died from ingesting whatever the heck was in there.

 In general, you might find your whole experience in the Red Light District to be seedy.
+But there's so much more to Amsterdam than De Wallen (which means "red light district" in Dutch).
 Bijlmer and Slotervaart were once regarded as especially bad areas for violence, but they've cleaned up their acts over the years.

 The city in general is normally very safe thanks to heavy police presence and security officials.
 Run-of-the-mill thievery and pickpockerting occur, especially in the middle of Amsterdam, near train and tram stations and on public transport.
 Be especially wary on the line running to and from Schiphol Airport.